Skip to content

 Parallel hypothesis testing

 An AI agent trying 10 different approaches spawns 10 containers.
-Whichever wins gets kept; the rest go in DELETE.
+Whichever wins gets kept; the rest are torn down with a single DELETE call.

 Staging that matches prod exactly